htaiwan/POP/README.md

 ## Overview

 **POP**, The best way of Learing protocol oriented programming in swift is finding amazing sample code written by excellent programmers.
-So I collect some interesting git sources here.
+So I collect some interesting github sources here.

 #### Sources